Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Introduction

+Third, when one person shares their data, it can reveal information about others.
+In the context of data markets, whenever one data source shares their data, it can \textit{change} the informational innovation of every other source's data.
+Put another way, there are \textit{informational externalities}.
+Informational externalities can often lead to a decreased market value, since the improvement in inference from other data sources is decreased~\cite{cai-15}.
+Additionally, it can result in privacy fatalism~\cite{acquisti2015privacy}, since users feel that big corporations `already know everything about them'.
+This is also sometimes referred to as the `network effects' of data.

+In summary, the three unique characteristics that often arise in data markets are: asymmetric information, non-rivalrous goods, and informational externalities.
+Previous works in game-theoretic modeling of data markets often consider one or two of these characteristics, but, to the best of our knowledge, this paper is one of the first works that jointly model all three of these facets simultaneously.
+Models which do not account for asymmetric information often assume the data quality is exogenously fixed, and the data-sharing decision is an opt-in/opt-out decision.
+Models which do not account for non-rivalry often only have a single data buyer.
+Models which do not account for informational externalities often only have a single data source, or assume that the data sources are independent.

+In settings where asymmetric information, non-rivalry, and information externalities must jointly be considered in the model, this naturally gives rise to a class of problems we refer to as \textbf{multiple-principal, multiple-agent problems with non-rivalrous goods (MPMA-NRG problems)}.
+Since there is asymmetric information, a data buyer (principal) must incentivize a data source (agent) to exert effort or shed privacy and share accurate data.
+Since there is non-rivalry, we must consider multiple principals, and since there are informational externalities, we must consider multiple agents.
+MPMA-NRG problems are a natural class to capture the characteristics of data markets.

 The contribution of this paper is as follows.
-To the best of our knowledge, this is the first work to generally study the structure of multiple-principal, multiple-agent problems with non-rivalrous goods.
-We look at a general class of payment functions, and show that whenever the principal's payoffs are quasilinear in the payments given, there will be an infinite number of generalized Nash equilibria.
+To the best of our knowledge, this is the first work to identify the class of MPMA-NRG problems and generally study their structure.
+We look at a general class of payment functions, and show that whenever the principals' payoffs are quasilinear in the payments given, there will be an infinite number of generalized Nash equilibria.
 Additionally, neither the variational equilibria concept nor the normalized equilibria concept can act as an equilibrium selection method: we show that both these equilibrium concepts will yield a multiplicity of equilibria.
-These results point at a fundamental ambiguity that exists under very mild conditions for the multiple-principal, multiple-agent problem when the underlying good produced is non-rivalrous.
+These results point at a fundamental ambiguity that exists under very mild conditions for the MPMA-NRG problem.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:background}, we contextualize our contributions among the existing literature.
 In Section~\ref{sec:model}, we outline our model and formally state our problem of study.
 Additionally, we show how our model includes some recently studied models for data markets as a special case.
 In Section~\ref{sec:eq_concepts}, we introduce the equilibrium concepts that will be applied throughout the paper.
 In Section~\ref{sec:eq_fail}, we prove that multiple-principal, multiple-agent problems with non-rivalrous goods will have an infinite number of generalized Nash equilibria, variational equilibria, and normalized equilibria.
 This section contains the main theoretical contributions of this paper.
 We provide closing remarks in Section~\ref{sec:conclusion}.